Lee Resolution

 "The Resolution for Independence agreed to July 2, 1776" in the handwriting of Charles Thomson, secretary of the Continental Congress.
 Thomson's marks at the bottom right indicate the 12 colonies that voted for independence, while the Province of New York abstained.

 Richard Henry Lee proposed the resolution on June 7, 1776.

 The Lee Resolution, also known as "The Resolution for Independence", was the formal assertion passed by the Second Continental Congress on July 2, 1776, resolving that the Thirteen Colonies (then referred to as the United Colonies) were "free and independent States" and separate from the British Empire.
-This created what became the United States, and news of the act was published that evening in The Pennsylvania Evening Post and the following day in The Pennsylvania Gazette.
+This created what became the United States.
+News of the act was published that evening in The Pennsylvania Evening Post and the following day in The Pennsylvania Gazette.
 The Declaration of Independence, which officially announced and explained the case for independence, was approved two days later, on July 4, 1776.

 The resolution is named for Richard Henry Lee of Virginia, who proposed it to Congress after receiving instructions and wording from the Fifth Virginia Convention and its president, Edmund Pendleton.
 Lee's full resolution had three parts which were considered by Congress on June 7, 1776.
 Along with the independence issue, it also proposed to establish a plan for ensuing American foreign relations, and to prepare a plan of a confederation for the states to consider.
 Congress decided to address each of these three parts separately.

 Some sources suggest that Lee used language from the Virginia Convention's instructions almost verbatim.
 A vote on the first part of the resolution was delayed for several weeks to allow time for securing state support and legislative instructions for independence.
 However, the urgency of events required the immediate consideration of the other, less-debated provisions.
 On June 10, Congress decided to form a committee to draft a declaration of independence in case the resolution should pass; the following day, John Adams, Thomas Jefferson, Benjamin Franklin, Roger Sherman, and Robert R. Livingston were appointed as the Committee of Five to accomplish this.
 That same day, Congress decided to establish two other committees to develop the resolution's last two parts.
 The following day, another committee of five (John Dickinson, Benjamin Franklin, John Adams, Benjamin Harrison V, and Robert Morris) was established to prepare a plan of treaties to be proposed to foreign powers; a third committee was created, consisting of one member from each colony, to prepare a draft of a constitution for confederation of the states.